 SPCA is a twenty-five percent remainderman beneficiary under the terms of the Elizabeth S. Armstrong Charitable Remainder Unitrust.
 The trust assets are held in trust by Morgan Stanley Private Bank, as Trustee.
 SPCA does not control the assets of the trust.
-The net present value of the trust assets SPCA is a beneficiary of was approximately \$59,314 and \$64,490 as of June 30, 2023 and 2022, respectively.
+The net present value of the trust assets SPCA is a beneficiary of was approximately \$59,314 as of June 30, 2023.